 What is var in JavaScript?

-var is the oldest keyword for declaring variables in JavaScript.
-It has been there from the time when language came, and this is the only way to declare the variables in JavaScript until ES6 introduced (let and const)
+The var keyword in javascript is used for declaring variables in JavaScript.
+It has been there from the time when language came, and this is the only way to declare the variables in JavaScript until ES6 introduced (let and const).

 Example: